Optimal Transport Based Distributionally Robust Optimization: Structural Properties and Iterative Schemes: Tables specifying useful constants and an illustration of computation of some of these constants in examples

 Suppose that $\theta = (\beta, \lambda) \in B\times \mathbb{R}$.
 The projection $\Pi_{\mathbb{W}}(\theta) = (\beta',\lambda')$ is determined by the convex optimization problem

 Thus, analytical solution of the projection $\Pi_{\mathbb{W}}(\theta)$ is given by

 The optimality of above solution can be verified using the KKT condition.

-\section{Tables specifying useful constants and an illustration of computation of some of these constants in Examples}
+\section{Tables specifying useful constants and an illustration of computation of some of these constants in examples}

 Tables \ref{tab:constants-given} - \ref{tab:constants-algorithmic framework} below present a compilation of useful constants used in the main text.
-A demonstration of how some of the relevant constants can be computed is presented in the subsequent sections D.1 and D.2.
+A demonstration of how some of the relevant constants can be computed is presented in the subsequent sections.